pokutuna/mcp-chrome-tabs/README.md

 - `--application-name` - Application name to control (default: "Google Chrome")
 - `--exclude-hosts` - Comma-separated list of domains to exclude from tab listing and content access
 - `--check-interval` - Interval in milliseconds to check for tab changes and notify clients (default: 3000, set to 0 to disable)
+- `--experimental-browser` - Browser implementation to use: "chrome", "safari", or "arc" (default: "chrome")
 - `--max-content-chars` - Truncates tab content to a maximum number of characters (default: 20000)
+- `--extraction-timeout` - Timeout for content extraction worker in milliseconds (default: 10000)
+- `--help` - Show help message with all available options

 ## Other Browser Support (Experimental)